The pain of childbirth is not remembered. It’s the child that’s remembered.

 Labor pain can be excruciating.
-Many women have low pain threshold and are unable to bear such pain.
+Many women have low pain thresholds and are unable to bear such pain.
 For them, painless delivery may be a need.
 In this procedure, once the active labor begins, an injection of epidural is given.
 Epidural makes the delivery almost painless.
 But epidural has certain side effects.
 Also, it often results in forceps or vacuum delivery.
 And both these pose risks of injury to the mother and the baby.
 But natural birth is also not without risks.
-For example, unrelieved labor-pain is associated with postpartum depression, post-traumatic stress disorder and chronic pain.
-Your gynaecologist looks at many factors, including the health and emotional well-being of the mother, and then recommends the optimum child birth procedure for you.
+For example, unrelieved labor-pain is associated with postpartum depression, post-traumatic stress disorder, and chronic pain.
+Your gynecologist in Delhi looks at many factors, including the health and emotional well-being of the mother, and then recommends the optimum childbirth procedure for you.
 Follow her advice.

 Childbirth is a joyous but painful experience for women.
 Labor pain is the mother of all pains, it is said.
 But labor pain is different for each woman; and different for each pregnancy of the same woman.
 And no one can predict what your labor will be like.
 It can range from mild to extreme.
 For some women, labor may be almost painless, or mild, or just irritating, or a dull or mild hurt.
 For others, pain may be excruciating, all-encompassing, cramps going from the top of the stomach down to pubic area, radiating to lower back and rectum, each contraction like a punch in the stomach that knocks all the air out; pain may be burning, and in stabs; pain may be in legs and hips.